Largest Deserts in the World Ranked by Size

 3. Sahara Desert

-The Sahara is one of the most famous deserts in the world and the largest hot desert.
-It is located in North Africa and stretches across many countries.
-It is also one of the biggest deserts in Africa, known for its huge sand dunes and extreme heat.
+The Sahara is the largest hot desert in the world and the most famous desert in Africa.
+It stretches across multiple countries in North Africa and is known for its vast sand dunes and extreme temperatures.

 4. Great Australian Desert